VolodymyrBaydalka/WebApi/README.md

 # WebApi
-Yet another implementation of Retrofit for .NET
+Yet another implementation of Retrofit for .NET based on RealProxy class